Getting Around in Houston

 Taxis are readily available at designated ranks or along busy streets in the city centre.
 However, it's hard to catch a taxi on the street outside of the downtown core, so it may be necessary to book one ahead of time.
 As destinations in Houston are often quite spread out, travelling by taxi can become expensive.

-Ride-sharing services such as Uber and Lyft are another option for getting around Houston and are accessible via their respective mobile applications.
+Ride-sharing services such as Uber and Lyft are another option for getting around Houston and are accessible via their respective mobile apps.

 Driving in Houston